boots-edu/textbook/source/original/week5.md

 Our Point constructor calls the constructor for our Drawable class and passes it the color so it can do its initialization \(all drawables have a color\)\.

-Notice\, that the public interface is unchanged\, but we don’t have to worry about the color\, the drawable does\.
+Notice\, that the public interface is unchanged\, but we don't have to worry about the color\, the drawable does\.

 <span style="color:#569CD6">export</span>  <span style="color:#D4D4D4"> </span>  <span style="color:#569CD6">class</span>  <span style="color:#D4D4D4"> Point </span>  <span style="color:#569CD6">extends</span>  <span style="color:#D4D4D4"> Drawable \{</span>